Velosurance bicycle insurance

 Why bike insurance is now more relevant than ever

-Modern cycling has evolved far beyond weekend leisure rides.
-Today's cyclists commute through urban traffic, race competitively, travel internationally with expensive bikes, and ride e-bikes that blur the lines between bicycles and motorized vehicles.
-These activities create unique risks that traditional insurance never addressed.
+The modern cycling lifestyle has evolved far beyond weekend leisure rides, creating insurance gaps that didn't exist a generation ago.
+Today's cyclists are commuting daily through urban traffic, racing competitively at amateur and professional levels, traveling internationally with expensive bikes, and embracing new technologies like e-bikes that blur the lines between bicycles and motorized vehicles.

-The financial stakes have escalated dramatically.
-Serious cyclists typically own machines with carbon fiber frames and electronic components, ranging in price from $5,000 to $15,000.
-A single set of race wheels can cost over $3,000, while e-bike batteries alone can cost $1,000 to replace.
+The financial stakes have also escalated dramatically.
+Where recreational bikes once cost a few hundred dollars, today's serious cyclists routinely own $5,000-15,000 machines with carbon fiber frames, electronic shifting, and niche components that can cost more than many cars.
+A single set of race wheels can exceed $3,000, and e-bike batteries alone often cost $1,000 to replace.

 cyclists training together